stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/10_psd_visualization.md

         label: fig:spectrogram-whole-mor
         number: 6
         filename: whole_20181025_20181102_XX_MOR_A_DPZ.png
         caption: The spectrogram of the whole time span of component XX:MOR:A:DPZ.
-The vertical white lines starting around hour 130 indicate the data gaps that have already been notices when computing the data availability.
+The vertical white lines starting around hour 130 show the data gaps which were already visible in the data availability plots.

     preferences-plot-weekly:
         label: fig:preferences-plot-weekly